moogacs/docs.buf.build/docs/ci-cd/github-actions.md

           against: 'https://github.com/${GITHUB_REPOSITORY}.git#branch=main'
 ```

-If any breaking changes are detected against the provided remote, `buf-breaking` will add
+If any breaking changes are detected against the provided remote, `buf-breaking` adds
-in-line comments to your pull request to indicate these changes.
+inline comments to your pull request to indicate these changes.

 ## buf-push